top of page

 Was It Ever Real?

 Remember from last installment the two mutually-incompatible arguments made from first principles by two different academics of the history of the mat: Ruslan Pashayev makes the argument that catch-as-catch-can, with its foundation as a fighting style where the primary winning condition is the "flying fall," (in other words: throwing your opponent so he lands on his back with both shoulders down,) is simply impossible to be practiced at all safely except between two trained and cooperating performers in a staged exhibition.
-All the evidence one needs of the pre-arranged nature of catch being the lack of fatalities, other than in a few impromptu brawls where someone was foolish (or bloodyminded) enough to attempt a throw "in the Lancashire manner" in a genuine dispute, which would quite consistently end up in the courts, due to someone winding up being paralyzed, or killed.
+His thesis is that the original catch wrestling that eventually spread around the globe was always a pre-arranged fake sport going back to its genesis in the mid-19th Century in the Lancashire region of England, and that all the evidence one needs is the lack of fatalities—other than in a few impromptu brawls where someone was foolish (or bloodyminded) enough to attempt a throw "in the Lancashire manner" in a genuine dispute, which would quite consistently end up in the courts, due to someone winding up being paralyzed, or killed.
 [18]

 OR you could go out via lung cancer!
 Dealer's choice!